 Vincent can’t tell, he is busy bleeding out.

 The house doesn’t want them to leave.

 Vincent mumbles something.
 He swears.
 What is that?
 French?
 Italian?

-The creaking and breaking of wood is much louder now.
+The creaking and breaking of wood are much louder now.
 Vincent mutters Romanian curses into Steve’s back.
-He has to handle things his way, if he wants to survive.
+He has to handle things his way if he wants to survive.

 “The keys!”
 Steve screams.
 What he can’t see, is the massive wall of darkness two feet behind them.
 Damon shrieks when he catches the black mist on tape.
 “No!”